interep-project/interep-groups-eda/README.md

 ## Reputation
 Specific reputation algorithms for each provider were defined empirically based on data analysis.
-Tiers names are: commoner, up-and-coming, established, star and icon.
+**There are 5 tiers: commoner, up-and-coming, established, star and icon.**

 ### Twitter